Detroit: Late 20th century, racial tension and decline

-In 1950, the city held about one-third of the state's population, anchored by its industries and workers.
-Over the next sixty years, the city's population declined to less than 10 percent of the state's population.
-During the same time period, the sprawling Detroit metropolitan area, which surrounds and includes the city, grew to contain more than half of Michigan's population.
-The shift of population and jobs eroded Detroit's tax base.
+Industrial mergers in the 1950s, especially in the automobile sector, increased oligopoly in the American auto industry.
+Detroit saw the consolidation of companies like Packard and Hudson, which eventually disappeared.
+At its peak in the 1950 census, Detroit was the fifth-largest U.S. city, with a population of 1.85 million.
+In 1950, the city held about one-third of the state's population.
+Over the next 60 years, the city's population declined to less than 10 percent of the state's population.
+The sprawling metropolitan area grew to contain more than half of Michigan's population during the same time period.